 OBJECTIVE AND SCOPE

 This document aims at offering science-based practical guidance for monitoring adverse effects of LMOs released into the environment that could affect the conservation and sustainable use of biological diversity, taking into account risks to human health.
 In this guidance, monitoring of LMOs refers to the systematic observation, collection, and analysis of data undertaken based on the risk assessment and following the release of an LMO into the environment, and in accordance with the objective of the Protocol.
 This guidance may be applicable to all types of LMOs, and scales of release into the environment (i.e., small- and large-scale releases).
-General monitoring may utilize for purposes not specific to LMOs for the surveillance of broader protection goals and assessment endpoints wherever possible].
+General monitoring may utilize [programmes already established] existing monitoring networks for purposes not specific to LMOs for the surveillance of broader protection goals and assessment endpoints wherever possible].

-Monitoring of potential adverse effects to human health in the context of environmental risk assessment is part of this guidance.
+Monitoring of potential adverse effects to human health in the context of environmental risk assessment is part of this guidance, yet may require additional methods or approaches.

 This document does not address decisions as to whether or not monitoring should be implemented, or who bears the responsibility and costs for implementation.